Jack Rust

-John Howson Rust Jr. (May 21, 1947 – December 30, 2021) is an American lawyer and politician from Fairfax County, Virginia, who twice served in the Virginia General Assembly and as Fairfax County's Commissioner of Accounts.
+John Howson Rust Jr. (May 21, 1947 – December 30, 2021) was an American lawyer and politician from Fairfax County, Virginia, who twice served in the Virginia General Assembly and as Fairfax County's Commissioner of Accounts.

 Early life and education

 Although born in a hospital in Washington, D.C., in 1947, and was a lifelong Fairfax County resident.
 His parents were Jean Johnson and John H. Rust Three generations of his family practiced law in northern Virginia, and his father served as Fairfax's mayor as well as a delegate to Virginia's 1956 Constitutional Convention, and his grandfather, also John W. Rust, served in the Senate of Virginia.

 Rust attended grammar school during massive resistance and graduated from Fairfax High School after its integration.
 He attended the University of Virginia, receiving a bachelor's degree in 1969 and 1972 a J.D. degree from its law school.
 While there, he served on the board of editors of the Virginia Law Review and won election to the Order of the Coif.
 Following graduation and during the Vietnam War, Rust served in the U.S. Army.